 When I downloaded and viewed them; however, I was unable to discern any evidence of what I had thought I had seen.
 It soon became obvious that my exhaustion and imagination had gotten the better of me.
 My photos actually revealed and confirmed my two day's daze.
 Maybe I had experienced temporary insanity.
 (But some might question the use of the adjective "temporary".)

-The storied clouds
+The storied clouds - igniting my imagination:

 Their lined formations constantly told me tales.